Chicken Nesting Herbs: Boost Flocks Health and Happiness

 Adding herbs to your backyard chicken coop can make them healthier, stress-free, and more illness-resistant.

-It may cost extra to buy chicken coop herbs, but they’re one of the best natural components for flock health.
+Although it may cost extra to buy chicken coop herbs, they’re one of the best natural components for flock health.

 Chicken Nesting Pads with Aromatic Nest Herbs | Natural Excelsior Aspen Fiber Poultry Bedding | 13 x 13 Inches | Pack of 10